 This season, you’ll be singing Joey to the World as you wander through the Zoo’s Kangaroo Kickabout and get an up-close view of a dozen female red kangaroos, and several joeys in their mom’s pouches or hopping around the exhibit.
 Warm-up inside the Zoo’s new Tiger Crossroads and Expedition Preu: Trek of the Andean Bear exhibits.
 Both of these award-winning features are a must-see with incredible architecture landscaping and décor.
 Ladies, be sure to check out the restroom near the Andean Bear indoor viewing area for a special exhibit of cotton-top tamarins.

 Check the weather before you go.
 Our animal care team will make daily decisions on some species depending on temperature and other factors.
 If you’re hoping to see a particular animal during your visit, we recommend contacting us in advance to see if it will be available for viewing.

-The Zoofari Café is open year-round.
-Due to the pandemic, the Café is offering take-out only with several outdoor tables available.
+Quills Café & Grill is open year-round.
 Other outdoor concessions are more likely to be open on warmer, sunnier days when temperatures are above 55 degrees.
 Screaming Gibbon Pizza Kitchen will close for the 2021 Season on Monday, November 8th and re-open March 1st, 2022.

 Nashville Zoo will make daily decisions about operating the Wild Animal Carousel, Soaring Eagle zip line, and Wilderness Express train.
 Weather permitting, all rides open at 10 a.m.
 Rides will not operate if the temperature is below 42 degrees.
 You can ask about ride availability by calling the Zoo or asking a guest services attendant at the ticket counter.

 When conditions are in this temperature range, our keepers will look at other conditions.
 Is it sunny?
 Is there a cold or warm wind?
 How old is the animal?
 These conditions will determine if and how long primates, giraffes, ring-tailed lemurs and tropical birds (including lorikeets) will be outside.